 In this scenario, another vehicle will suddenly pull out in front of your car and stop.
 At the same time, another vehicle pull will pull up on the other side of your vehicle to keep you from swerving to avoid the collision.

-This situation involves a driver signalling you to merge in front of their vehicle.
+This situation involves a driver signaling you to merge in front of their vehicle.
 When you start to move into their lane, that driver will then accelerate to crash into your auto.
-They’ll deny that they waved you ahead, when the police arrive to investigate the cause of the impact.
+They’ll deny that they waved you ahead when the police arrive to investigate the cause of the impact.

 Another driver will wait for you to travel through an intersection, then immediately gas their car to T-bone your vehicle.